Plate Carriers

 Well, it’s important that you identify what exactly is needed from the vest and then tailor it accordingly.

-There are many variables when choosing a carrier vest for your needs but one thing is sure – There’s no one right answer because everyone has different considerations in selecting their gear.
+There are many variables when choosing a carrier vest for your needs but one thing is sure – There’s not one right answer because everyone has different considerations in selecting their gear.
 However, we’ve compiled this list with some factors you might want to consider before making up your mind:

 What type of situation will you need it for? (workplace violence, active shooter, range day)